 If you make a booking on your own, it will just be you and the guide 1:1.
 We will not be pairing you up with anyone.
 If you book with a friend the ratio will be 1:2.
 If your group is bigger than two, we will put on another guide or allow you to bring the third person at a reduced fee.
 If you have a larger group and are happy to have more people per guide, we can work out a specific rate to suit your needs and budgets.
 Drift boat trips are for a maximum of 2 anglers per boat.
 If your party is bigger, we have more boats!

 5. Can I bring a non-fishing partner with me on the drift boat?

 Yes.
 Non fishing partners are more than welcome and they will also enjoy a drift boat trip trip, almost as much as the angler will.
 Platypus are plentiful and the scenery is beautiful.
 Non-fishing partners are also advised to bring sun protection, a camera, and a book.
 Fees for non-fishing partners are can be found on our price page located here.

 6. Who will my guide be?

 Unless you specifically request a guide, guide allocation will not occur until the day of your trip.
-We do our best to match clients with the guides best suited to the experience being sought.
+We do our best to match clients with the guide best suited to the experience being sought.
 If you ask for a certain guide, we will schedule you with them, unless they have already been requested by someone else prior to you booking.
-At times, allocated guides may not be available (due to illness or personal reasons) and in those instances another equally experienced guide will be provided.
+At times, allocated guides may not be available (due to illness or personal reasons), and in those instances another equally experienced guide will be provided.

 7. Will I have the same fishing guide every day?